dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ```
 Unlike with `ref`, this possible for linkage because linkages are not parameter storage classes and in all likelihood never will be.
 If the linkage is followed up by a `ref`,
-because linkage starts a type,
+because linkage intorduces a type,
-it’s clear that `ref` must be part of the function pointer type syntax,
+it’s clear that such a `ref` must be part of the function pointer type syntax,
 and isn’t a parameter storage class.

 This kind of handling of linkage is derived from how linkage is serialized in the current state of the language.